166th Infantry Regiment (United States): Interwar period

-Interwar and World War II
+World War II

-Elements of the regiment consolidated with elements of the former 7th Ohio Infantry on 21 May 1920 to become the 4th Infantry Regiment, Ohio National Guard. with headquarters at Columbus.
-On 1 July 1921, the regiment was redesignated as the 166th Infantry and assigned to the 37th Infantry Division.

-On 15 October 1940, it was inducted into federal service at Columbus.
-Ten days later, the 166th relocated to Camp Shelby, where it was relieved from assignment to the 37th Division on 16 January 1942, becoming a separate unit.
-The regiment moved to New Orleans, Louisiana on 12 February, and 1st Battalion was detached to Task Force 1291, serving as a garrison unit in Aruba and Curaçao in the Caribbean.
-The 166th was transferred to Fort Barrancas, Florida on 2 October 1942, without 1st and 2nd Battalions.
+On 15 October 1940, the 166th Infantry was inducted into federal service at home stations.
+Ten days later, it was relocated to Camp Shelby, Mississippi.
+It was relieved from assignment to the 37th Division on 16 January 1942, becoming a separate unit.
+The regiment moved to New Orleans, Louisiana on 12 February, and the 1st Battalion was detached as part of Task Force 1291, serving as a garrison unit in Aruba and Curaçao in the Caribbean.
+The 166th was transferred to Fort Barrancas, Florida on 2 October 1942, without the 1st and 2nd Battalions.
 On 15 April 1943, it returned to Camp Shelby and became part of the Third Army, where the 2nd Battalion rejoined the regiment.
-On 18 April 1943, the regiment was assigned to the Southern Defense Command at New Orleans, without the 2nd Battalion which was at Texas City.
-On August 20, 1943, the 166th Infantry Regiment was authorized to be reorganized; the 1st Battalion returned to the regiment without personnel on 1 September 1943, and a new 1st Battalion was formed.
+On 18 April 1943, the regiment was assigned to the Southern Defense Command at New Orleans, without the 2nd Battalion which was located at Texas City, Texas.
+On 20 August 1943, the 166th Infantry Regiment was authorized to be reorganized; the 1st Battalion returned to the regiment without personnel on 1 September 1943, and a new 1st Battalion was formed.
 On 7 September, the regiment, less the 2nd Battalion (which was assigned to Camp Hood, Texas), was ordered to move to Fort Sill, Oklahoma.
 On 22 January 1944, the 166th Infantry Regiment, less the 2nd and 3rd Battalion and Company D, was inactivated at Fort Sill.
 The 3rd Battalion and Company D became part of the Replacement and School Command on 1 February 1944.
 The 2nd Battalion was inactivated on 22 February at Camp Hood, Company D was inactivated on 17 November 1944, and the 3rd Battalion was inactivated on 12 February 1945.

 Cold War

 The 166th Infantry Regiment was reorganized on 11 November 1946 as part of the Ohio National Guard.
 On 1 September 1959, it became a parent regiment under the Combat Arms Regimental System.
 It consisted of the 1st Battle Group, part of the 37th Infantry Division.
 It was reorganized on 1 April 1963 to consist of the 1st Battalion, still part of the 37th.
 It was again reorganized on 15 February 1968 to consist of the 1st Battalion and was transferred to the 38th Infantry Division.
 It was transferred on 1 March 1977 to the 73rd Infantry Brigade.
 On 1 May 1989, it was withdrawn from the Combat Arms Regimental System and reorganized under the U.S. Army Regimental System.
 It was consolidated on 1 September 1992 with the 148th Infantry Regiment.
 The new unit, designated the 148th Infantry, consisted of the 1st Battalion of that regiment, part of the 73rd Infantry Brigade.
-Its new headquarters was at Lima, Ohio.
+Its new headquarters was in Lima, Ohio.